-A simple allocation expression allocates space for an object of user-defined type and initializes the object.
-It consists of the keyword new, followed by an identifier, followed by a list of zero or more argument expressions enclosed by parentheses and separated by commas.
+An allocation expression allocates space for an object of user-defined type or an array and initializes the object or array.
+It consists of the keyword new, followed by a type, followed by a list of zero or more argument expressions enclosed by parentheses or curly braces and separated by commas.

 '''

 NewExpression:

-new Identifier ( ArgumentsOpt )
+new Type ( ArgumentsOpt )

+new Type { ArgumentsOpt }

 '''